-I’m also volunteering to help support my local Mind (Tyneside and Northumberland), by assisting with fundraising, and have two running events coming up and a hike.
-Email me for deeds on my boot the blues events 😊
+I also volunteer for local Mind (Tyneside and Northumberland) by assisting with fundraising, and have two running events coming up and a hike to generate donations for them.
+Feel free to email me for deeds.

 If you want to know about my fundraising, media work, doodling, or writing, you can email me @ firstname.lastname@example.org or contact email@example.com.
 And you can donate by searching for Imani Starts to Shine on http://www.justgiving.com

 In a job interview or training course situation; basically anywhere where you are meeting a group of strangers for the first time; inevitably at some point you’ll hear the infamous words uttered by the facilitator, “I think now would be a excellent time to go round the circle and tell people a little bit about yourself.”